pyscaffold/pyscaffoldext-dsproject/README.md

 The final directory structure looks like:
 ```
 ├── AUTHORS.rst             <- List of developers and maintainers.
-├── CHANGELOG.rst           <- Changelog to keep track of new features and fixes between versions.
+├── CHANGELOG.rst           <- Changelog to keep track of new features and fixes.
-├── LICENSE.txt             <- License as chosen as specified on the command-line.
+├── LICENSE.txt             <- License as chosen on the command-line.
-├── README.md               <- The top-level README for developers using this project.
+├── README.md               <- The top-level README for developers.
-│
 ├── data
 │   ├── external            <- Data from third party sources.
 │   ├── interim             <- Intermediate data that has been transformed.
 │   ├── processed           <- The final, canonical data sets for modeling.
 │   └── raw                 <- The original, immutable data dump.
-│
-├── docs                    <- Directory for Sphinx documentation as in the standard PyScaffold setup.
+├── docs                    <- Directory for Sphinx documentation in rst or md.
-│
-├── environment.yaml        <- The conda environment file for reproducing the analysis environment.
+├── environment.yaml        <- The conda environment file for reproducability.
-│
-├── models                  <- Trained and serialized models, model predictions, or model summaries.
+├── models                  <- Trained and serialized models, model
-│
+│                              predictions, or model summaries.
 ├── notebooks               <- Jupyter notebooks.
-Naming convention is a number (for ordering),
+Naming convention is a version (for
-│                              the creator's initials, and a short `-` delimited description, e.g.
+│                              ordering), the creator's initials and a description,
-│                              `1.0-fw-initial-data-exploration`.
+│                              e.g. `1.0-fw-initial-data-exploration`.
-│
-├── references              <- Data dictionaries, manuals, and all other explanatory materials.
+├── references              <- Data dictionaries, manuals, and all other materials.
-│
 ├── reports                 <- Generated analysis as HTML, PDF, LaTeX, etc.
-│   └── figures             <- Generated graphics and figures to be used in reporting.
+│   └── figures             <- Generated plots and figures for reports.
-│
-├── scripts                 <- Analysis and production scripts which import the actual PYTHON_PKG,
+├── scripts                 <- Analysis and production scripts which import the
-│                              e.g. train_model, run_model. etc.
+│                              actual PYTHON_PKG, e.g. train_model.
-│
 ├── setup.cfg               <- Declarative configuration of your project.
-│
 ├── setup.py                <- Make this project pip installable with `pip install -e`
 │                              or `python setup.py develop`.
-│
 ├── src
 │   └── PYTHON_PKG          <- Actual Python package where the main functionality goes.
-│
-├── tests                   <- Unit tests which can be run with `py.test` or `python setup.py test`.
+├── tests                   <- Unit tests which can be run with `py.test` or
-│
+│                              `python setup.py test`.
 ├── .coveragerc             <- Configuration for coverage reports of unit tests.
-│
 ├── .isort.cfg              <- Configuration for git hook that sorts imports.
-│
 └── .pre-commit-config.yaml <- Configuration of pre-commit git hooks.
 ```